A celebration of 5 years in blogging!

 *for a simple cashew cream, soak 100g cashews for at least 4 hours, rinse well and blend with 2 Tbs melted coconut oil, 1 Tbs honey, juice 1/4 lemon, tsp vanilla extract and 30-60mls almond milk depending on texture you are after.

-- 150mls Extra virgin olive oil, plus extra for greasing
+- 150mls Extra virgin olive oil (or mild olive oil), plus extra for greasing

 - 50g organic & fair trade cocoa powder